rohith-914/rider_driven_hackathon/README.md

 # rider_driven_hackathon
-Using the dataset to predict whether the order will get cancelled or not
+This project uses python libraries such as numpy, pandas.
+Using the dataset provided in the competition the task is to predict whether the order will get cancelled or not